TradieKM/tdPlaytime/README.md

 - [Troubleshooting](#troubleshooting)
 - [FAQ](#faq)
 - [Contact](#contact)

-## License
-All Rights Reserved.
-- This software is owned by @Tradie_/TradieKM/Kingsmen RP.
-Unauthorized distribution of any of these files, copying or modification is strictly prohibited.
-© 2024, @Tradie_ / TradieKM / Kingsmen RP.

 ## Features
 - Formats and tracks player playtime data using a MySQL database and pre-defined target PlayersDB file.